tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 <Bytes containing the encrypted payload for an Oblivious DNS response>
 ~~~

-Requests that cannot be processed result in 4xx (Client Error) responses.
+Requests that cannot be processed by the target result in 4xx (Client Error) responses.
+If the target and client keys do not match, it is an authorization failure (HTTP status code 401; see Section 3.1 of {{!RFC7235}}).
+Otherwise, if the client's request is invalid, such as in the case of decryption failure, or wrong message type, or deserialization failure, this is a bad request (HTTP status code 400; see Section 6.5.1 of {{!RFC7231}}).

+Even in case of DNS responses indicating failure such as SERVFAIL or NXDOMAIN, a successful HTTP response with a 2xx status code is used as long as the DNS response is valid.
+This is similar to how DoH {{!RFC8484}} handles HTTP response codes.

+In case of server error, the usual HTTP status code 500 (see Section 6.6.1 of {{!RFC7231}}) applies.

 # Configuration and Public Key Discovery {#keydiscovery}